 To Date, 2018, there have been seven species of Australian Psilogrammas identified.

-With our limited experience of observing adults (and photographs) of just some of these seven species, we think they may all have very similar markings and colour ranges.
+With our limited experience of observing adults (and photographs) of just some of these seven species, we think they may all have similar markings and colour ranges.
 We lack confidence in achieving accurate visual identifications but David Lane has kindly given us some guidance.

 It is our understanding that there is a variance in size between the seven species with possibly P. papuensis frequently producing the largest specimens.

 Likewise at this time we are unable to comment on how to separate the larva of each of the seven species.
 We are presuming they will all look very similar and may have larval food plants from the same plant families.
 An interesting study however in trying to discover ways of identifying each of these seven very similar Psilogramma species.

-The seven known Australian Psilogramma species are listed below.
+The eight known Australian Psilogramma species are listed below.
 We are attempting to identify each species by their visible body and wing markings. their size and colours.
 (Note in an effort to assist us with this documentation we have also looked at images on the WWW).

-* Psilogramma argos (Argos Hawk Moth) - found in northern W.A., N.T. & FNQ (south to Townsville) - we have not sighted this moth.
+* Psilogramma argos (1999) (Argos Hawk Moth) - found in northern W.A., N.T. & FNQ (south west of the coast to Toomba WNW of Charters Towers) - we have not sighted this moth.

 Brief Description: A pale grey species.
 With black overlay forewing markings.
 Grey abdomen but with no dark dorsal line.
 Its larval foodplant is Stinkwood ( Gyrocarpus americanus, HERNANDIACEAE ) The larva reaches a length of about 8 cms.
 Wings colour is pale grey, with black markings.
 The abdomen is grey, with no dark dorsal line.